Digital Transformation| January 29, 2019

 HITRUST requires IT vendors to run effective security, privacy and risk management programs.

-The HITRUST certification process begins with an on-site comprehensive audit with the assistance of third parties (one example: Coalfire) to decide what assessment an IT company must undergo.
+The HITRUST certification process begins with an on-site comprehensive audit with the assistance of third parties (one example is Coalfire) to decide what assessment an IT company must undergo.
 Because HITRUST CSF is quickly becoming an industry standard, auditors may have proprietary auditing processes.

 How long and how expensive the certification process would be is determined by how many and which of the 19 HITRUST domains, 135 system controls, and 700+ potential requirements apply to a specific IT business operating in the healthcare space.